farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Each playbook should feel a bit different to play from one another.

-In the `Talents` section, pre-fill the situational talents by things that make sense for that playbook.
+In the `talents` section, pre-fill the situational talents by things that make sense for that playbook.

 ### Rinse and Repeat